Banzhuang: Geography

 Banzhuang is the largest town in Ganyu County, covering an area of 175.61 square kilometers.

 The north part of the town is characterized by low hills.
 Many of the low mountains have local names: Taipin, Langtou, Zhuqi, Jiagu, Hulu, Jinniu, Shuang, Ma (Horse), Liao, Ma'an (Anti-Japan), Liujia, Gejia, Heng, Zhuque.
 The south part of the town features fertile plains and constitutes the main farming area of Banzhuang Town.

 Rice, wheat, corn, peanut, and soy are the staple crops grown in the area.
 In the northern hilly areas, fruit and tea trees are very common.
 Other common crops include mung and adzuki.

 There are some small rivers which run through the town.
 Starting in 1949, some small canals were dug for the purpose of irrigation and for connecting Shilianghe Reservoir and Tashan Reservoir.
 There are no large natural lakes, only man-made reservoirs, such as Shilianghe Reservoir, Honglingjin Reservoir, and Sanba Reservoir.

 Shilianghe Reservoir is the largest man-made lake in the town, and in Jiangsu Province.
 It was dug in 1958 and finished in 1960s.
 The reservoir is fed by the New Shoo, Zhufan, and Tangz Rivers.
 A 1st-grade flood trench links Shilianghe Reservoir and Tashan Reservoir.

-Government and Politics
+Government and politics

 Administrative divisions

 Banzhuang is divided into 44 administrative villages (行政村).
 There are also natural villages (自然村), which do not act as administrative divisions.

 The town's administrative villages are listed as follows:

-Politics

-As in the rest of China, the Communist Party is the sole party in power in the area.
-All officials of the government are in theory elected by local residents according to the local laws.
-In practice, the county governor nominates and installs government officials.
-Despite laws stating otherwise, local residents have no right to recall these officials.

-The Secretary of the Communist Party is the supreme leader of the town, but does not exercise administrative authority.
-The head de jure of town government is the governor of the town.